jmosbacher/intake-merged/README.rst

-Intake plugin for a source twhos output is produced by merging multiple sources in   the catalog it belongs to.
+Intake plugin for a source whos output is produced by merging two existing sources in the catalog it belongs to.
+This is very much a work in progress.

 * Free software: MIT license
 * Documentation: https://intake-merged.readthedocs.io.